Write Your Family History in 2020

 This is a valid concern.

-One advantage of hiring a ghostwriter to write your family history is that you leave the door open to publishing the book, if you choose to do so at a later time.
+One advantage of working with a ghostwriter to write your family history is that you leave the door open to publishing the book, if you choose to do so at a later time.
 After all, goals and purposes can change.
 When you work with a professional writer, you can be certain that you’ll wind up with a marketable manuscript which follows all the rules of literature.

 Appoint a family historian